spjy/jotted-topics/ee.md

 | -------- | -------- | -------------- |
 | p        | watt (W) | $\displaystyle \frac{\text{joule}}{\text{second}} \text{}$ |

 Power is the time rate of expending or absorbing energy and is represented as the variable $p$.
 Its unit of measurement is denoted as watts (W).
-A watt is equivilent to one $\text{joule / second}$.
+A watt is equivalent to one $\text{joule / second}$.

 $$p=\frac{dw}{dt}=vi$$
 $$w=\int_{t_0}^t p \text{ } dt = \int_{t_0}^t vi \text{ } dt$$